ctuning/cbench/README.md

 cb benchmark demo-obj-detection-coco-tf-cpu-benchmark-linux-portable-workflows
 ```

-See results on a public [SOTA dashboard](https://cknowledge.io/c/result/sota-mlperf-object-detection-v0.5-crowd-benchmarking).
+See your results on a public [SOTA dashboard](https://cknowledge.io/c/result/sota-mlperf-object-detection-v0.5-crowd-benchmarking).

 You can also use the stable Docker image to participate in crowd-benchmarking: